 - You must have SYS/BIOS and XDCtools installed on the system where you intend to build the application. - You must have the GCC compiler system installed on the system where you intend to build the application.
-For example, you can use CodeSourcery's G++ Lite as a compiler for M3 targets.
-See the Getting Started Guide PDF link on the CodeSourcery page for installation instructions. - Your application must have a configuration file (\.cfg) that configures the application's use of XDCtools and SYS/BIOS.
+For example, you can use the Linaro Baremetal GNU Toolchain as a compiler for Cortex-A8/A9/A15 and Cortex-M3/M4/M4F targets (that is, targets that support GNU).
+See the documentation links on the web page at the link above for installation instructions. - Your application must have a configuration file (\.cfg) that configures the application's use of XDCtools and SYS/BIOS.